dams-dam/trivium-cipher-demo/README.md

 8. **ComprehensiveBankingDemo**: Simulates a secure banking transaction using Trivium, demonstrating how the cipher can be applied in real-world scenarios.

 9. **TriviumPerformanceAnalysis**: Measures and visualizes the performance of Trivium with different input sizes, showing its efficiency in various use cases.

-## 📐 Mathematical Background

-1. **Linear Feedback Shift Registers (LFSRs)**:
-- Explanation of how LFSRs work and their role in Trivium
-- Discussion of the properties of maximum-length LFSRs

-2. **Boolean Functions**:
-- Overview of the boolean functions used in Trivium
-- Analysis of their cryptographic properties (nonlinearity, algebraic degree, etc.)

-3. **Combining Function**:
-- Detailed explanation of how Trivium combines the outputs of its three registers
-- Discussion of the security implications of this combination method

-4. **State Update Function**:
-- Mathematical representation of Trivium's state update function
-- Analysis of how this function contributes to the cipher's security

 ## 📊 Performance Evaluation